-Participations are equity securities owned by the bank in undertakings held as long-term investments irrespective of voting right shares.
+Companies in which the BLKB Group holds a stake of less than 20 per cent or whose size does not exert any significant influence on the Group financial statements are valued individually at acquisition cost, less any economically necessary value adjustments.
 Individual participations are tested for impairment at each balance sheet date.
-The assessment is performed on the basis of indications that individual assets might be affected by such impairment.
+This test is based on indications reflecting a possible impairment of individual assets.
 Where such indications are present, the recoverable amount is determined for each individual asset.
 The recoverable amount is deemed to be the higher of the net market value and the value-in-use.
 An asset is impaired if its book value exceeds its recoverable amount.
 If an impairment is deemed to exist, the book value is reduced to the achievable value and the corresponding impairment charged to the position "Value adjustments on participations and depreciation and amortisation of tangible fixed assets and intangible assets".
 Income from participations is disclosed under "Income from participations".
 Gains realised from the disposal of participations are disclosed under "Extraordinary income", and losses realised under "Extraordinary expenses".